oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 Using `state` properly would prevent this attack.
 However, practice has shown that many OAuth clients do not use or check `state` properly.

-Therefore, ASs MUST take precautions against this threat.
+Therefore, authorization servers MUST take precautions against this threat.

-Note that from the view of the AS, in the attack described above, a `code_verifier` parameter is received at the token endpoint although no `code_challenge` parameter was present in the authorization request for the OAuth flow in which the authorization code was issued.
+Note that from the view of the authorization server, in the attack described above, a `code_verifier` parameter is received at the token endpoint although no `code_challenge` parameter was present in the authorization request for the OAuth flow in which the authorization code was issued.

 This fact can be used to mitigate this attack. [@RFC7636] already mandates that

- - an AS that supports PKCE MUST check whether a code challenge is contained in the authorization request and bind this information to the code that is issued; and
+ - an authorization server that supports PKCE MUST check whether a code challenge is contained in the authorization request and bind this information to the code that is issued; and
  - when a code arrives at the token endpoint, and there was a `code_challenge` in the authorization request for which this code was issued, there must be a valid `code_verifier` in the token request.

-Beyond this, to prevent PKCE downgrade attacks, the AS MUST ensure that if there was no `code_challenge` in the authorization request, a request to the token endpoint containing a `code_verifier` is rejected.
+Beyond this, to prevent PKCE downgrade attacks, the authorization server MUST ensure that if there was no `code_challenge` in the authorization request, a request to the token endpoint containing a `code_verifier` is rejected.

-Note: ASs that mandate the use of PKCE in general or for particular clients implicitly implement this security measure.
+Note: authorization servers that mandate the use of PKCE in general or for particular clients implicitly implement this security measure.